-That the affective has an influence on the child's personal actualization is now asserted without any fear of contradiction.
-It is shown that the affective is actualized on different levels, by which it is concluded that becoming also occurs in the emotional life; in addition, it is evident that the emotional life of the younger child looks "different" from that of the older child and, therefore, plays a different role in his/her becoming adult.
-For these reasons, a longitudinal view is taken of the course of becoming to indicate the differing place and role of the affective.
+That the affective has a particular influence on the child's personal actualization certainly now can be asserted without any fear of contradiction.
+It was shown that the affective is actualized on different levels by which it is concluded that becoming also occurs in the emotional life; in addition it is evident that the emotional life of the younger child looks "different" from that of the older child and therefore plays a different role in his becoming adult.
+For these reasons it also is necessary to take a longitudinal view of the course of his becoming in order to indicate the differing place and role of the affective.

-For the sake of systematic and greater clarity there is reference to different periods of life to reach this aim.
+For the sake of systematic and greater clarity there is reference to different periods of life in order to reach this aim.
 However, these must not be viewed as absolute phases or periods within which all children manifest precisely the same "characteristics".
-Beets [in Dutch] (2, 40) indicates that such a period of life is not "a rigidly defined, self-contained life phase, obedient to its own inner laws that always and everywhere are followed in the same fixed ways".
-Also, Rayner [in English] (36, 26) refers to feelings and ideas which appear during the different phases of children's lives but then indicates that "this does not imply that everyone going through each particular phase must have them".
-The unique role of the child, as well as of education, are very important in each period.
-"The 'circumstances', education, and the unique resourcefulness of the individual are responsible for the forms youth and adulthood take to a greater degree than any kind of lawful biological mechanism" [in Dutch] (19, 41).
-However, it also is true that persons of approximately the same age must struggle with common problems and experiences and, therefore, in each period of life, there is "homogeneity in heterogeneity" (53, 50).
+Beets [in Dutch] (2, 40) indicates that such a period of life is not "a rigidly defined, self-contained life phase obedient to its own inner laws that always and everywhere are followed in the same fixed ways".
+Also, Rayner [in English] (36, 26) refers to particular feelings and ideas that appear during the different phases of children's lives but then indicates that "this does not imply that everyone going through each particular phase must have them".
+The unique role of the child as well as of education are very important in each period.
+"The 'circumstances', education and the unique resourcefulness of the individual are responsible for the forms youth and adulthood take to an infinitely greater degree than any kind of lawful biological mechanism" [in Dutch] (19, 41).
+However, it also is true that persons of approximately the same age have to struggle with common problems and experiences and therefore in each period of life there can be mention of "homogeneity in heterogeneity" (53, 50).

-Because of the uniqueness of each child, and since there are so many individual differences in each period of life, it is extremely difficult to divide children into different phases.
-Hence, there are not only a few classifications, but nearly every author has his/her own, and each presents his/her own ages which designate the boundaries of the different phases or periods.
-Sonnekus (40, 37-38) says, in this connection: "age boundaries ... are merely approximations to differentiate among the various periods" and, therefore, should "in no sense be viewed as absolute".
+Because of the uniqueness of each child and since there are so many individual differences in each period of life, it is extremely difficult to divide children into different phases.
+Hence, there are not only a few classifications but nearly every author has his own and each presents his own ages that designate the boundaries of the different phases or periods.
+Sonnekus [in Afrikaans] (40, 37-38) says in this connection: "age boundaries ... merely are approximations to differentiate among the various periods" and therefore should "in no sense be viewed as absolute".

-Without going into the merits of different classifications, it is sufficient for the aim of this study to consider in broad strokes the classification given by Wiechers (53, 4), which is analogous to the above-mentioned work of Sonnekus: From birth until the child can walk (until approximately one year), he/she is called a baby or suckling.
-From one year to approximately three, he/she is known as a toddler, and from three until primary school entry, as a preschooler.
-The phase of the primary school child is subdivided into two groups, i.e., a junior group, which extends from grade one to and including grade four, and a senior group, which extends from grade five to and including grade seven.
-The high school child, then, is between twelve and eighteen.
+Without going into the merits of different classifications, it is sufficient for the aim of this study to consider in broad strokes the classification given by Wiechers (53, 4), which is analogous to the above mentioned work of Sonnekus: From birth until the child can walk (until approximately one year), he is called a baby or suckling.
+From one year to more or less three, he is known as a toddler and from three until primary school entry as a pre-schooler.
+The phase of the primary school child can be subdivided into two groups, namely, a junior group that extends from grade one to and including grade four and a senior group that extends from grade five to and including grade seven.
+The high school child, then, is between twelve and eighteen years of age.
 This period also is known as adolescence.
 It includes puberty and extends to adulthood.

-For the aim of this discussion, reference is only made to the most prominent characteristics of each period, since the main concern here is the role and place of the affective in a child's personal actualization.
+For the aim of this discussion, reference is only made to the most prominent characteristics of each period since the main concern here is the role and place of the affective in a child's personal actualization.